 The fiscal impact of a tax expenditure measures the revenue loss from that one provision under current law.
-Each provision is estimated in isolation, and other provisions in that tax and in other taxes are held constant.
+Each provision is estimated in isolation, and all other tax provisions are held constant.
 The impact of that provision on other tax provisions is not taken into account.
 Because the estimates measure the impact of the provision as it exists, no change in taxpayer behavior is assumed.

-The estimates for provisions that result in the deferral of tax are the net impact for that year.
+The estimates for provisions that result in the deferral of tax include the net impact for that year.
 For example, contributions to a traditional individual retirement account (IRA) are deducted in the year that the contribution is made, earnings are not taxed in the year they are earned, and distributions are included in taxable income in the year received.
 The tax expenditure impact for a given year measures for all traditional IRAs the deduction for contributions made that year plus the exclusion of earnings accrued that year less distributions included in taxable income in that year.